msjimc/RunningWindowsProgramsOnLinux/debian.md

 <hr />

-A terminal was opened and the installation checked (Figure 2) by entering the command
+A terminal was opened and the installation checked (Figure 2) by entering the command:

 >$  wine --version
 wine-9.0

-While this install wine version 5.0, it is sufficient to run most programs without issue.
+However on a Debian 11.9 installation this install wine version 5.0 due to the packages available to the earlier build, it is sufficient to run most programs without issue.

 <hr />